SATSA Library & Toolkits

 • Tourism Sector Master Plan Steering Committee (Steerco), to provide oversight over the development and implementation of the Masterplan, co-chaired by the DG of Tourism and CEO of the TBCSA

 • Working and Industry Reference Groups to develop and implement specific aspects of the Masterplan.
-The existing NTSS Work Streams, aligned to the pillars/focus areas, will undertake responsibilities of the Working and Industry Reference Groups structure, chaired by the respective DDGs of Tourism.
+The existing NTSS Work Streams, aligned to the pillars/focus areas, will undertake responsibilities of the Working and Industry Reference Groups structure chaired by the respective DDGs of Tourism.
 These include 1) Effective Marketing, 2) Ease of Access, 3) Visitor Experience, 4) Destination Management, and 5) Broad-based Benefits.